-Dealing with conflict can be a complex and delicate issue in any case.
+Dealing with conflict can be a complex and delicate issue in any case if you’re dealing with people from different cultures.
 When you add language or cultural barriers, they become even more difficult.

 In Thai, Japanese and Chinese business meetings, many subordinates wouldn’t dream of disagreeing with their superior.
 This is because it would cause their boss to lose face.

 This concept may be new to some, but in Asia, it’s an underlying thread across all communications.